June 21, 2019

 - The only way you can sin is to know that what you’re doing is wrong and do it anyway.

-- I went on to define what sin is—knowing something is wrong and doing it anyway.
+- Sin is knowing something is wrong and doing it anyway.

-- It’s not about the depth of the damage that determines whether I sinned or not.
-It’s about my heart and intention.
+- The depth of the damage does not determine whether I sinned or not.
+My heart and intentions do.

 - So can you go a whole day without sinning?
 Absolutely.
-It’s likely you can’t go a whole week without making a mistake, though, as these happen unintentionally.
+It’s likely you can’t go a whole week without making a mistake, though, as they happen unintentionally.

 - Both sins and mistakes leave a mess to clean up, but you only have to answer to God for the sin.